davidgasquez/davidgasquez.com/src/content/blog/2024-11-28-notetaking-with-ides.md

 - Reusing the same tooling for programming and note-taking.
 - AI integration is seamless.
-  - I usually **"chat with my notes"** to summarize them, ask questions, etc.
+  - I usually **"chat with my notes"** to summarize them, ask questions, etc. You can `@file` or `@folder` to reference a specific note or folder and focus on that.
   - Search can be done semantically.
 E.g: "Where do I mention something related to the benefits of X?"
+  - Where can I add some information about Y?
 - Automatic formatting.
 - Smoother git integration.